 Accounts receivable consist mainly of receivables from annual fees and issuer fees receivable from entities eligible for participation in the Authority's activities.
 Allowances for doubtful accounts are maintained on a case-by-case basis as determined by management.
-Additionally, the Authority recognizes receivables from interest earnings on its investments as well as interest associated with the outstanding notes to the Business Development Corporation (BDC).
+Additionally, the Authority recognizes receivables from interest earnings on its investments as well as interest associated with the outstanding notes to the Business Development Corporation (BDC) and a developer.

-Amounts loaned to others, which were funded via the State Small Business Credit Initiative (SSBCI), are recorded as notes receivable.
-The Authority has two outstanding notes receivable, one of which was funded via the State Small Business Credit Initiative.
-The other note receivable is associated with the Paycheck Protection Program (PPP), however the loan does not constitute PPP funds as defined under the federal CARES Act.
+Additionally, amounts loaned to others, which were funded via the State Small Business Credit Initiative (SSBCI) program, are recorded as notes receivable.
+The Authority reports activity relative to two (2) notes receivable, one of which was funded via the State Small Business Credit Initiative.
+Another note receivable is a joint financing agreement between the Authority, the Palmetto State Growth Fund, the BDC and a developer.
 The Authority periodically evaluates the collectability of its outstanding notes receivable and has determined no provision for uncollectible amounts to be necessary.
-The notes receivable are stated at the amount of unpaid principal as of June 30, 2021 and 2020.
+The notes receivable are stated at the amount of unpaid principal as of June 30, 2024 and 2023.